Quadratic Chabauty: p-adic height pairings and integral points on hyperelliptic curves: Application to -integral points

 Suppose $L$ is an imaginary quadratic extension with class number $1$ where the prime $p$ remains inert.
 Since the group of units is torsion, one can lift any $\ell_p: L_p^\times \to \Qp$ to an idele class character: A uniformizer at the (principal) prime ideal $(\alpha)$ will be sent to $-\ell_p(\alpha)$.
-Composing the $p$-adic log with a basis of the $\Qp$-linear functionals $L_p \to \Q_p$, we get two different $\ell_p$, hence two idele class characters, from which we get two $p$-adic equations, and we may expect these to carve out a finite number of solutions in integral $L_p$-points. \end{remark}
+Composing the $p$-adic log with a basis of the $\Qp$-linear functionals $L_p \to \Q_p$, we get two different $\ell_p$, hence two idele class characters, from which we get two $p$-adic equations. \end{remark}